-- Non-discrimination;

-- Full and effective participation and inclusion in society;

-- Respect for difference and acceptance of persons with disabilities as part of human diversity and humanity;

-- Equality of opportunity;

-- Accessibility;

-- Equality between men and women; and

-- Respect for the evolving capacities of children with disabilities and respect for the right of children with disabilities to preserve their identities.
+- Respect for inherent dignity, individual autonomy including the freedom to make one's own choices, and independence of persons; - Non-discrimination; - Full and effective participation and inclusion in society; - Respect for difference and acceptance of persons with disabilities as part of human diversity and humanity; - Equality of opportunity; - Accessibility; - Equality between men and women; and - Respect for the evolving capacities of children with disabilities and respect for the right of children with disabilities to preserve their identities.58

-As articulated in a CRPD Monitoring Guide, released by the Office of the High Commissioner for Human Rights (OHCHR), these eight principles "guide the interpretation" and implementation of the entire Convention, cutting across all issues.
+As articulated in a CRPD Monitoring Guide, released by the Office of the High Commissioner for Human Rights (OHCHR), these eight principles "guide the interpretation and implementation of the entire Convention, cutting across all issues.
 They are the starting point for understanding and interpreting the rights of persons with disabilities, providing benchmarks against which each right is measured."59

-When considering the rights of persons with disabilities with low incomes, Preamble Article (t) is most salient in that it highlights the fact that a majority of people with disabilities live in poverty and recognizes the critical need to address the negative impact of poverty on persons with disabilities.
+When considering the rights of persons with disabilities with low incomes, Preamble Article (t) is most salient in that it highlights the fact that a majority of people with disabilities live in poverty and recognizes the critical need to address the negative impact of poverty on persons with disabilities60.
 In light of Preamble Article (t), articles such as Article 28 should be viewed as creating obligations relating to poverty alleviation.